andres-leon/wireless-water-detector/README.md

 When dormant, the whole project draws about 8 micro amps.
 When the EPS is turned on the sketch takes about 10 seconds to run and consumes an average of about 82 milliamps.

 #### Potential for more battery savings
-The battery may last a lot longer than 100 days if I update my code to send the MQTT notifications every x number of times it wakes up.
+As previously stated, the sensor as is should run for about 2439 hours or around 101 days and 15 hours with a 2500 mAh Lipo battery.
+However it may last a lot longer than 100 days if I update my code to send the MQTT notifications every x number of times it wakes up.
+The variable `counter_limit_wakeup`, which is set to 1 by default, controls this.
 The TPL has a maximum delay of 2 hours, but I don't need to check the battery voltage that often.
-I can set a counter to actually send the message every 12 times it runs, thus sending the notification once per day (or maybe two days, etc).
-This will increase the battery life pretty dramatically.
-However, since I am still testing the system, I am not using this feature yet.
+I can set `counter_limit_wakeup = 6;` an the sensor will send the message every 12 times it runs, thus sending the notification twice per day.
+Setting it to `counter_limit_wakeup = 12;` will send the notification about once every 24 hours.
+However, since I am still testing the system, I am not using this feature yet and so it's set to 1.

 ## Soldering and Programming the Barebones Board
 The following video shows how to solder the ESP to the plate and how to program it using the Arduino IDE: https://www.youtube.com/watch?v=O2SSyfP6OM0